-The AD9558 reference design also has a place to mount a 5 mm × 7 mm TCXO.
+The AD9557 reference design also has a place to mount a 5 mm \times 7 mm TCXO.
 A TCXO with a CMOS output is strongly recommended instead of a clipped sine wave output.
-The following TCXOs, listed in alphabetical order, may meet this criteria.
-Analog Devices does not guarantee their does Analog Devices endorse one TCXO supplier over another.operation with the AD9558 nor
+The following TCXOs, listed in alphabetical order, may meet these criteria.
+Analog Devices does not guarantee their operation with the AD9557 nor does Analog Devices endorse one TCXO supplier over another.

 - AVX/Kyocera KT7050A

 - Vectron TX-700

-- Rakon RPT7050J
+- Rakon RPT7050I